 No 40 in Prehistoric and Viking Shetland.

-A cloverleaf house – larger than some of the simplerl Neolithic oval houses and probably a farmhouse.
+A cloverleaf house – larger than some of the simpler Neolithic oval houses and probably a farmhouse.
 Excavated in the 1950’s by Charles Calder who excitably claimed it was a priest’s house for a nearby “temple” (the Stones of Yoxie) lower down the hill.
 From here you can just see the cairn on the hill higher up.

 No 2 in Prehistoric and Viking Shetland.

 Interpreted as a temple with a forecourt by Calder, but just a prehistoric house with a windbreak type porch.
 Just walk down the hill from the Benie Hoose.
 It is quite a substantial house like Benie Hoose, suggesting that the inhabitants were relatively prosperous.
-There is no beach access to the sea, though the clifs would give access to birds and eggs for a good climber.
+There is no beach access to the sea, though the cliffs would give access to birds and eggs for a good climber.
 From here you can just see the cist in the cairn on the hill higher up.